Part of:Addressing issues with Windows 11 remote desktops

 To proactively prevent these version consistency issues, admins can manage Windows update rollouts.
 This way, if Windows releases a harmful or malfunctioning Windows build, desktop administrators can block it from being installed.

 Admins should also test every release and Windows update before deploying it within their organization.
-Make sure to have a test script that can run on a test device when a new update comes out and to open the RDP client for an extended period while testing.
-It is time-consuming, but testing the business-critical applications on each new Windows update ensures that the environment will run smoothly and minimize downtime.
-There are also tools that can help automate test scripts, such as LoginVSI and Apache JMeter.
+Make sure a test script can run on a test device when a new update is released and keep the RDP client open for an extended period during testing.

 Chris Twiest works as a technology officer at RawWorks in the Netherlands, focusing on the standardization and automation of IT services.